grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* (So sub nerds who read the book understand that they don't have one)
 * [ ] move section headers to .md comments; create chapter breaks
 * [ ] add more comments in general to help explain meaning, motives, and subtleties --- make the 'source code' version of the book more source codey.
+	* Stuff like the malevolence of nature could be a comment in the source code text
 * [ ] remove contractions from Hemi dialog
 * [ ] hatch in Prospect sail is at top of _control room_ not sail
 * [ ] maybe they refer to the bottomless deep as 'the hole'